openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 In this example, the input data contains one utterance from one speaker.

-To run the ASpIRE Chain TDNN Model with Speech Recognition sample, You need to prepare enviroment.
-Do it by following the below steps:
+To run the ASpIRE Chain TDNN Model with Speech Recognition sample, You need to prepare environment.
+Do it by following the steps below :
 1. Download a [Kaldi repository](https://github.com/kaldi-asr/kaldi).
 2. Build it, by following instructions in *`README.md`* from the repository.
 3. Download the [model archive](https://kaldi-asr.org/models/1/0001_aspire_chain_model.tar.gz) from Kaldi website.